Electric-Coin-Company/zcash-docs/source/rtd_pages/rtd_docs/user_guide.rst

 Generating a t-addr
 +++++++++++++++++++

 Let's generate a t-addr first.
+If you are running zcashd for the first time, you can issue ``zcash-cli getaddressesbyaccount ""`` to view existing addresses.

 .. code-block:: bash